0xNickk/Hawks/README.md

 ## Description
-Hawks is a simple C2 framework written in Python, that can handle multiple TCP reverse shell connections and executed additional features.
-It is designed to be simple and easy to use.
+Hawks is a simple C2 framework based on python which can handle multiple powershell agents through TCP and executed additional features.
+It support obfuscated payload generation capable of bypassing Windows Defender and almost every AV.

+Hawks is designed to be simple and easy to use, providing a solid and customizable usage configuration.

 > [!WARNING]
 > This tool is created for educational purposes only.
 Using it for attacking targets without prior explicit consent is illegal.
 The author is not responsible for any misuse or damage caused by this tool.